Online Matching in Geometric Random Graphs: Algorithm

+By \cref{lem:resinter} the first term vanishes as $n$ gets large.
+By \cref{eq:lowerboundUk}, so does the second.
+This achieves the proof of the convergence in probability. \(\Box\)

-In the case of metric matching, more work is still required before the application of the Differential Equation Method.
-We start by showing that the length concentrates around its expectation.
-We then show that the contribution of long edges is small, and finally control the contribution of short edges via the Differential Equation Method.
+\paragraph{Metric matching} In the case of metric matching, more work is still required before the application of the Differential Equation Method.
+We start by showing that the cost of the matching produced by algorithm \closest\ concentrates around its expectation.
+Define $c_t[k]$ as the length of the edge added to the matching at time $t$, i.e.: